Meliá Hotels International: Operations

-The company employs various commercial brands to offer their product, including Gran Meliá, Meliá Hotels & Resorts, ME by Meliá, Innside, Sol Hotels, Paradisus Resorts and Club Meliá (formerly known as Sol Meliá Vacation Club).
+The company employs various commercial brands to offer their product, including Gran Meliá Hotels & Resorts, The Meliá Collection, ME by Meliá, Paradisus by Meliá, Meliá Hotels & Resorts, Zel, INNSiDE by Meliá, Sol by Meliá, Affiliated by Meliá and Club Meliá (formerly known as Sol Meliá Vacation Club).
 In 2010, they divested themselves of their Tryp Hotels brand when it was sold to Wyndham Hotels.

-The firm operates more than 330 hotels as of January 2015, of which over 160 are in Spain.
-Outside of Spain, the largest numbers of hotels are located in Cuba, Germany, Croatia, Brazil and Portugal.
+The firm operates more than 350 hotels as of November 2023, of which over 160 are in Spain.
+Of the other 230 countries in which Meliá Hotels International operates, the largest numbers of hotels are located in Cuba, Germany, Croatia, Brazil and Portugal.

 Trademark dispute

-In late 2008, Hotel Meliá Inc., a century-old family-owned hotel in Ponce, Puerto Rico, filed a complaint against Sol Meliá in the Court of First Instance after he attempted to register the name "Meliá" with the Puerto Rico Department of State asserting that Hotel Meliá Inc. "had the sole right to use the Meliá mark in connection with hotel and restaurant services throughout Puerto Rico."
+In late 2008, Hotel Meliá, a century-old family-owned hotel in Ponce, Puerto Rico, filed a complaint against Sol Meliá in the Court of First Instance after he attempted to register the name "Meliá" with the Puerto Rico Department of State asserting that Hotel Meliá Inc. "had the sole right to use the Meliá mark in connection with hotel and restaurant services throughout Puerto Rico."
 As a result, Sol Meliá withdrew its application.
 But S.L.
 Dorpan, a wholly owned subsidiary of Sol Meliá, subsequently filed a complaint against the hotel in the United States District Court for the District of Puerto Rico, "seeking a declaration that under the Lanham Act, Dorpan had the right to use the mark Meliá throughout Puerto Rico" and that the hotel had the right to use the name Meliá only in the city of Ponce.
 The District Court issued an opinion on 31 March 2012 ruling in favor of Sol Meliá.
 Hotel Meliá then appealed the decision of the district court to the First Circuit Court of Appeals in Boston.
 On 28 August 2013, the Court of Appeals issued its opinion vacating the lower district court's decision and ruling in favor of Ponce's local Hotel Meliá.